Polls: Dems lead in Arizona and Ohio Senate races, but Florida contest remains tight

 WASHINGTON — Democrats hold double-digit leads in the U.S. Senate contests in Arizona and Ohio, while it’s much closer in Florida, according to a trio of NBC News/Marist polls from these three key states in November’s midterm elections.

-In Ohio, Sen. Sherrod Brown, D-Ohio, leads GOP challenger Jim Renacci by 13 points, 51 percent to 38 percent.
+In Ohio, Sen. Sherrod Brown, a Democrat, leads GOP challenger Jim Renacci by 13 points, 51 percent to 38 percent.

-But in Florida, incumbent Sen. Bill Nelson, D-Fla., gets support from 49 percent of registered voters, while Republican Gov. Rick Scott is at 45 percent – a result that’s within the poll’s margin of error.
+But in Florida, the incumbent Democrat, Sen. Bill Nelson, gets support from 49 percent of registered voters, while his Republican challenger, Gov. Rick Scott, is at 45 percent — a result that’s within the poll’s margin of error.

 Other polling has found this Florida Senate race competitive, with some surveys showing Scott ahead and others with Nelson leading.